discordjs/guide/CONTRIBUTING.md

 #### Tips, warnings, and danger messages

-If you have a tip to share with the reader, you can format them in a specific way so that it looks appealing and noticable.
+If you have a tip to share with the reader, you can format them in a specific way so that it looks appealing and noticeable.
 The same goes for warning and "danger" messages.

 ```md
 In this section, we'll be doing some stuff!